david-abel/simple_rl/README.md

 ## Making a New Agent

-Make an Agent subclass in _agents/_.
-Requires:
+Make an Agent subclass, which requires:

 * A method, _act(self, state, reward)_, that returns an action.